 Perks and Benefits

-A competent employee, working in a private company, can move up to the level of AVP or VP within 15 years.
+A competent employee, working for a private company, can move up to the level of AVP or VP within 15 years.
 However, an employee in a government organization, in 15 years, may become a senior clerk or superintendent, earning just one-third of what an employee in a private organization earns.
-So, a job that provides attractive salary today will become a liability within 10- 15 years.
+So, a job that provides an attractive salary today will become a liability within 10- 15 years.
 Competent employees get frustrated when their merit is not recognized and duly rewarded.
 A career in the private sector may be tough in the initials stages, but over a period, it earns good rewards for those who are worth it.

 Job Security vs. Accountability

 Government jobs are no longer cumbersome and unregulated perhaps with the changing policies; it has led to more transparency and accountability.
 The non-performers who entered the organization with the sole aim to accumulate and increase figures of the bank accounts are now indulged into deliberate policies to overcome their usual performance for enhancement of efficiency.
 However, an MBA graduate, on the other hand, should give a thought to the fact that why he needs to work in the hierarchy of governmental organization.
 A brief cognitive analysis will then aide to conclude on the larger motive or goal to act as a driving force throughout the process of achieving the goal.
 The current digital age has enhanced more accountability than it was in years of negligent government.
 To check corruption and inefficiency the working of the governmental organization have become more vigilant.